-I’m thrilled to welcome today’s guest, corporate etiquette expert, speaker, and trainer Lydia Ramsey.
-We’ve become friends and realized that her interest—etiquette and manners—actually intersects beautifully with my interest—connection.
+Thanksgiving, Christmas, Hanukkah, Kwanzaa are among the great reasons to connect with your customers and prospects during the holiday season.
+I reached into the Heartspoken archives to share again this very helpful post from today’s guest: corporate etiquette expert, speaker, and trainer Lydia Ramsey.
+We’ve become friends and realized that her interest—etiquette and manners—actually intersects beautifully with two of mine—connection and personal, handwritten notes.
 At their best, etiquette and manners are the glue that holds a civilized society together, and that’s a powerful connection!

-When Lydia found out I was also a representative for Navitor and Carlson Craft, a top quality card and stationery company, she offered to share this wisdom with Heartspoken readers, many of whom have business associates and clients.
-Please share it with your business friends!
+When Lydia found out I was also a representative for Navitor and Carlson Craft, two top quality card and stationery companies, she offered to share this wisdom with Heartspoken readers, many of whom have business associates and clients.
+Please share it with your friends, both personal and professional!
 Several of the tips certainly apply to personal holiday cards too.
-And please note the link to her eBook in her bio below.

 Ready or not, now is the time to be thinking about and planning for a holiday card for your business.
 If you wait until the last minute to start—like after Thanksgiving, sending your cards may become more of a chore than a pleasure.
 If you delay too long, your clients and colleagues may already have left the office for the holidays or they may be too swamped at that point to notice your card.